samrocketman/yml-install-files/README.md

 # Download files via YAML

-A flexible utility meant to install and validate binary utilities downloaded from the internet.
+A flexible YAML-based method of downloading multi-arch utilities with checksum validation.
 Intended for Docker.

 - [`download-utilities.sh`](download-utilities.sh) A shell utility which reads YAML and acts on downloading the files.
 If no YAML is provided, then it will